training aids downloaded so far:

 More experienced singers may skip the basic levels, while others will

 samples of the

 first three training levels for both the technologies are provided in

 section.
 Works available in VS technology can be listened to

 catalogue page.
 To use these training aids you need to install a specific software tool, the Myriad Music plug-in,

 into your web browser.
 Alternatively, you may download the same training aids converted already in mp3 format from the mp3

 catalogue page.
 Due to file size, you may need a DSL/ADSL connection to download training aids in mp3

 format, while you will not need it if you use the Myriad Music plug-in instead.
-Furthermore, the Myriad Music plug-in allows you to change "tempo", so that you can slow music down if you need, while mp3 files do not allow to do so.
 Other changes are possible (transposition, stereo left/right positioning) if another software tool, the Myriad Melody Player, is used.
 Please read the VS Manual for details.

 can be downloaded and/or listened free of charge and without entering